foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 By default `toolchain` repository will be checked out to the current development branch `arc-dev`.

-Following command will check out repository to the latest release or release
+Following command will check out repository to the latest release:
-candidate:

     $ git checkout arc-releases

-This repository can be checked out to a specific GNU tool chain for ARC release by specifying a particular release tag, for example for 2014.12 release that would be:
+This repository can be checked out to a specific GNU Tool chain for ARC release by specifying a particular release tag, for example for 2015.06 release that would be:

-    $ git checkout arc-2014.12
+    $ git checkout arc-2015.06

-Building the tool chain
+Building the Tool chain
 -----------------------

 The script `build-all.sh` will build and install both _arc*-elf32-_ and _arc*-snps-linux-uclibc-_ tool chains.
 The comments at the head of this script explain how it works and the parameters to use.

-The script `arc-versions.sh` specifies the branches to use in each component Git repository.
-It can be edited to change the default branches if required.
+The script `arc-versions.sh` checks out each component Git repository to a specified branch.
+Branches to checkout are specified in files in `config` directory.
+Which file is default depends on current `toolchain` branch:
+`arc-dev` branch default to `config/arc-dev.sh` file, while `arc-releases` and `arc-staging` will default to a file corresponding to a particular release or release candidate.
+Default choice of `config` file can be overridden with `--checkout-config` option of `build-all.sh` script.

 After checking out correct branches  `build-all.sh` in turn uses `build-elf32.sh` and `build-uclibc.sh`.
 These build respectively the